Cyberbot777/prompt-fractal/README.md

 - Rewriting prompts to reduce ambiguity and improve precision.
 - Logging every review and rewrite cycle for traceability.
 - Auto-stopping when clarity improvements stabilize.
+- Saving final prompts to a vector database with OpenAI embeddings.
+- Comparing new prompts to historical memory using semantic similarity.

 This project explores **recursive prompting** — where an LLM teaches itself to write better prompts through feedback, iteration, and memory.